Calibrating Uncertainty for Zero-Shot Adversarial CLIP: Uncertainty Calibration Adversarial Fine-tuning Objective

 To mitigate the misaligned semantics and unreliable confidence introduced by adversarial perturbations, we propose an \emph{Uncertainty Calibration Adversarial fine-Tuning (UCAT)} objective.
 The key insight builds on our reformulation: mapping CLIP logits to Dirichlet evidence yields closed-form uncertainty decomposition with principled calibration, while retaining fidelity to the semantic geometry of the embedding space.
 UCAT exploits this property by aligning the Dirichlet distributions of adversarial and clean samples, correcting distributional shift while simultaneously preserving \emph{semantic relations} and \emph{calibrated confidence}.

 As illustrated in Figure~\ref{fig:framework}, our method adopts a CLIP-based adversarial fine-tuning pipeline with a frozen text encoder and a trainable image encoder.
 Clean samples $x$ and their adversarial counterparts $x^a$ (generated via $\ell_\infty$-PGD~\citep{madry2017towards}) are encoded into the joint embedding space, and their logits are reformulated as Dirichlet parameters, denoted $\alpha$ and $\alpha_{\text{adv}}$.
 The clean distribution $\mathrm{Dir}(\alpha)$ captures the generalized semantics from pre-training, whereas $\mathrm{Dir}(\alpha_{\text{adv}})$ may shift toward distorted or overconfident states.
-To correct this mismatch, we introduce an \emph{uncertainty calibration regularization} objective, defined as the KL divergence between the two distributions:
+To correct this mismatch, we introduce an \emph{uncertainty calibration regularization} objective, defined as the {reverse} KL divergence between the two distributions:

-Since both AU and EU are closed-form functions of Dirichlet parameters (Sec.~\ref{sec:edl-define}), minimizing $\mathcal{L}_{\mathrm{ucr}}$ aligns adversarial predictions with their clean counterparts in terms of \emph{inter-class relations} (AU) and \emph{evidence magnitude} (EU), thereby preventing collapse into spuriously confident errors.
-Complementarily, the text-guided cross-entropy loss
+{Our choice of the reverse KL direction follows naturally from the distribution alignment objective and significantly impacts optimization.
+Unlike the forward KL, which covers modes and flattens evidence, the reverse KL is mode-seeking.
+It preserves both relative class structure and absolute evidence strength by allowing low evidence on irrelevant classes~\citep{malinin2019reverse}.} Since both AU and EU are closed-form functions of Dirichlet parameters (Sec.~\ref{sec:edl-define}), minimizing $\mathcal{L}_{\mathrm{ucr}}$ aligns adversarial predictions with their clean counterparts in terms of \emph{inter-class relations} (AU) and \emph{evidence magnitude} (EU). {This alignment prevents collapse into spuriously confident errors, enhancing uncertainty estimation and zero-shot adversarial robustness.}